 The company has four winners in their respective segments.
 The midsize SUV Toyota 4Runner took on award for the Japanese company.
 The full-size SUV Toyota Sequoia is also a winner in its category.
 Another Toyota Division vehicle which was given an award is the compact pickup truck Toyota Tacoma.
 The fourth award for the Japanese company was bagged by the Lexus RX350/RX400h.

 The Lexus brand takes the second spot overall in the Nameplate IQS Ranking.
 Porsche still lead all brands when it comes to quality according to J.D Power and associates.
 Out of 100 Porsches, J.D.
 Power and Associates recorded only 91 problems encountered after the first three months of ownership.
-The vehicles included in the study are those which have not undergone any modifications yet and even those fitted with Chilton performance parts were not included.
+The vehicles included in the study are those which have not undergone any modifications yet and even those fitted with performance parts were not included.

 After Porsche and Lexus, Lincoln sits at the third spot which is a great improvement after its twelfth place finish last year.
 For the Lincoln brand, J.D Power and Associates recorded 100 problems encountered in every 100 Lincoln vehicles.
 Honda is the highest ranked non-luxury brand with its fourth place finish.
 For the Japanese brand, there were 108 problems encountered for every 100 vehicles on an average.